Protect Your Freight with Shipping Crates

 Are you ready to get free crate shipping quotes from top-rated LTL carriers?
 If so, go ahead and fill out uShip’s LTL freight form.
 From there, you will receive instant rates from multiple crate shipping companies.

-Not only does uShip provide discounted LTL crate quotes, but we also offer other great benefits, such as:
+Not only does uShip provide discounted freight quotes, but we also offer other great benefits, such as:

 - Customer Support: uShip’s knowledgeable LTL customer support team is available via phone or email.
 If you need to file a damage claim or dispute a rebill, we can help.